jvaugha3038/tictactobot/README.md

   * Added a small 3D printed part to the front of the box that allows the servo to be screwed in place.
 * We waited about 2 weeks to get string and magnets
   * yeah that one is just our fault, get the stuff early next time
-* String is flimsy and keeps breaking.
+* String is flimsy and terrible and horrible and keeps breaking and makes me sad.
-  * Make the servo spin slower (and hope for the best)
+  * The string is the main source of misery.
+Don't even look at it because it _will_ break/slip off the servo.
 * We used so much acrylic.
   * Plan better.
 Don't use T-slot joints for the box.
 * Most drunk people have more hand dexterity than this robot.
   * This is a lot of fiddling with variables and offsets.
 Its doable, but the amount of guess-and-check required is too much for now.
 We did make progress with it, though.
+* We can't take the box apart anymore because of wires and stuff.
+  * Well that _WOULDN'T_ have been a problem if everything hadn't immediately gone wrong.
 ## Less severe problems
 * Servo responsible for rotating the arm wasn’t aligned properly.
   * Added an offset into the code to account for this.